 Figure A-1.
-Organization of Greater Los Angeles County Vector Control
+Organization of Greater Los Angeles County Vector Control District's Annual Financial Report

 Management's Discussion and Analysis (Unaudited) For the Fiscal Year Ended June 30, 2023

 OVERVIEW OF THE FINANCIAL STATEMENTS (continued)

 Figure A-2 summarizes the major features of the District's financial statements, including the portion of the District's activities they cover and the types of information they contain.